-The T32 program is jointly sponsored by the UCD School of Medicine and the Clinical and Translational Science Center (CTSC).
-It provides clinical and translational research training for medical students and pre-doctoral students in the basic sciences using a team science approach.
+The TL1 program is jointly sponsored by the UCD School of Medicine and the Clinical and Translational Science Center (CTSC).
+It provides clinical and translational research training for medical students, pre-doctoral students and post-doctoral scholars in the basic sciences using a team science approach.
 This program is part of the fully integrated approach of the UC Davis CTSC to advance education and career development by early identification, recruitment, and training of a critical mass of multidisciplinary, clinical and translational investigators working to improve human health.

-The goal of the T32 program is to provide junior trainees with the skills required to develop a career in multidisciplinary clinical and translational research relevant to human health.
+The mission of the CTSC TL1 program is to provide junior trainees with the skills required to develop a career in multidisciplinary clinical and translational research relevant to human health.
 The CTSC TL1 program objectives include the following:

-- Recruit and select highly qualified applicants who will develop a career in multidisciplinary clinical and translational research.
+- The recruitment and selection of highly qualified applicants who will develop a career in multidisciplinary clinical and translational research.

-- Provide trainees very early in their careers with the didactic instruction, participation in multidisciplinary "team research," and mentored research experience needed to undertake innovative clinical research.
+- Provides trainees with the didactic instruction, participation in multidisciplinary "team research," and mentored research experience needed to undertake innovative clinical research.

-- Increase motivation for selection into health-relevant multidisciplinary clinical and translational research careers among the participating students.
+- Increased motivation for selection into health-relevant multidisciplinary clinical and translational research careers among the participating students.